Denis Amici

 Denis Amici (born 10 June 1972) is a Sammarinese politician who served as Captain Regent of San Marino alongside Antonella Mularoni from April 2013 until October 2013.

 Biography

-Amici was born June 10, 1972 in the City of San Marino, San Marino, a small country in Europe completely surrounded by Italy.
+Amici was born on 10 June 1972 in the City of San Marino, San Marino, a small country in Europe completely surrounded by Italy.
 Amici has a degree in Accounting and Business, taking over his father's company in 1999.
 He first entered politics in 2008 and is a member of the Sammarinese Christian Democratic Party.
 Amici was elected to the parliament in 2012.
-On March 21, 2013 Amici, together with Antonella Mularoni, was elected joint Captain Regent of San Marino for a six-month term, starting on April 1 and ending October 1.
+On 21 March 2013 Amici, together with Antonella Mularoni, was elected joint Captain Regent of San Marino for a six-month term, starting on 1 April and ending on 1 October.
 Amici lives in Fiorentino, one of the nine municipalities of the country.